As shutdown ends, workers have little faith about future

 The end of the 35-day impasse came on what would have been the second payday with no checks for federal workers.
 The deal includes back pay federal workers who have gone without paychecks, with Trump vowing that they will get paid very soon.

+The 52-year-old Virginia woman is a Trump supporter who blamed the shutdown on all sides, though she doesn’t understand how her “being out of work made any difference on the immigration issue.”

+“The politicians are acting like middle school children with their tantrums,” she said.
+“Not elementary school children because they still respect adults.
+But middle school children because they think they’re better than everybody.”

-Alecia Lane, a management analyst with the U.S. Food and Drug Administration from Laurel, Maryland, said she’s excited she’ll get a paycheck soon but said the only luxury spending she might do right away is taking her two sons, 12 and 8, to the movie theater.
+Alecia Lane, a management analyst with the U.S. Food and Drug Administration from Laurel, Maryland, is excited she’ll get a paycheck soon but said the only luxury spending she might do right away is taking her two sons, 12 and 8, to the movie theater.

 Lane was among hundreds of federal workers who launched GoFundMe campaigns to get financial help during the shutdown.
 She needed help to pay her own bills and send money to help her autistic brother and mother who live in Kentucky.
 She said it was embarrassing to have to make that public plea.